Data Among Us: the Top Practical Satellite Use Cases

 Do you need to find some oil?
 Not a problem either.
 By combining the traditional geological approach with satellite imagery, companies get the best information for efficient oil exploration.

 Additionally, satellites help to identify oil spills.
 Each oil spill causes tremendous damage to nature, so modern technology has learned to find spills by analyzing the response of the ocean surface to the pulses sent from satellites such as TerraSAR-X og Radarsat-2.
-Moreover, satellites can determine the oil spill size, the speed and direction of the oil movement.
+Moreover, satellites, such as spot 6 satellite, can determine the oil spill size, the speed and direction of the oil movement.

 Mining companies found the use of satellite imagery useful as well.
 The remarkable use-cases are the support of mineral exploration projects, land cover analysis, and monitoring of mines.
 Firstly, satellites enable the interpretation of infrared, short wave infrared, and thermal infrared wavelengths.
 By overlaying them on a map, you can understand the differences between surfaces and therefore find mineral deposits.